-Find a home in real estate photography!
+Find a home in real estate photography with these tips!

-As more people shop for homes online, a talented photographer can be a realtor’s best secret weapon.
+As more people shop for homes online, a talented real estate photographer can be a realtor’s best secret weapon.
 Get the spec sheet real estate photography, the growing market that you might enjoy calling home.

 What is Real Estate Photography?